GreenDelta/openLCA2-manual/src/validation.md

 The sensitivity check examines how robust the results are when faced with uncertainties in data, modeling choices, or calculation procedures.
 This means testing whether the conclusions change significantly if input data varies, if allocation methods are adjusted, or if certain assumptions are altered. openLCA supports this by allowing you to perform **sensitivity** and **uncertainty** analyses and observe how the results respond.

 openLCA ensures sensitivity checks by offering integrated options for parameter and scenario variation.
 You can use parameters in your foreground model and adjust these at several stages of the openLCA database [**Hierarchy**](./parameters/hierarchy.md).
 In the product system, you can then adjust them systematically via parameter sets and rerun the calculations to observe changes in results. [**Projects**](./projects/new_proj.md) in openLCA make it easy to compare different scenarios side by side, allowing the re-definition of parameters between scenarios of the same product system.
-A relevant example could be to prove your assumption that the catalyst within the PET granulate product could be omitted in your LCA study as they fall under your cut-off criteria (<1% of mass inputs).
+A relevant example could be to prove your assumption that the catalyst within the PET granulate product could be omitted in your LCA study, as they fall under your cut-off criteria (<1% of mass inputs).
 To later demonstrate this assumption, you perform a sensitivity analysis using openLCA’s project function.

 ![](./media/guidance_7.png)